Reinforcement Learning for Infinite-Dimensional Systems: Filtrated Reinforcement Learning Architecture for Policy Learning of Parameterized Ensemble Systems

 \subsubsection{Infinite-dimensional linear–quadratic regulators}

-Linear-quadratic (LQ) problems, those are, linear systems with cumulative rewards given by quadratic functions, are the most fundamental control problems, which have been well studied for finite-dimensional linear systems \citep{Brockett15,Kwakernaak72,Sontag98}.
-However, for parameterized systems defined on infinite-dimensional function spaces, such problems remain barely understood.
-In this example, we will fill in this literature gap to approach infinite-dimensional LQ problems over function spaces by using the proposed FRL algorithms.
+Linear-quadratic (LQ) problems, those are, linear systems with state-value functions given by quadratic forms in both of the system state and control variables, are the most fundamental control problems, which have been extensively studied for finite-dimensional linear systems \citep{Brockett15,Kwakernaak72,Sontag98}.
+However, LQ problems for parameterized ensemble systems defined on infinite-dimensional function spaces remain barely understood.
+In this example, we will fill in this literature gap to approach such type of infinite-dimensional LQ problems using the proposed FRL algorithm.